-Taking a break from your business can look like a month-long sabbatical, a week-long vacation, or even a short content hiatus like I did earlier this year.
-In order to truly step away no matter the circumstances, you need to plan for your break.
+Taking a break from your business can look like a month-long sabbatical, a week-long vacation, or even a short content hiatus — whatever you need for your situation.
+But in order to truly step away no matter the circumstances, you need to plan for your break.

 Here are a few simple steps you can take before you step out of the office:

 I am a planner by nature, and I plan for everything.
 Planning for a vacation or extended leave is no different.
 It’s all about thinking ahead and making sure you have everything lined out for the time that you will be off so that you aren’t left feeling scattered and rushed before your leave starts or like you have to jump back into work early to manage chaos.

 I suggest making a master list of things that need to be done before your break, as well as a few things that need to be done to make your return easier too.
 This might look like finishing client work, filling all shop orders, prepping your blog and social media with content, scheduling newsletters in advance, and setting up an auto reply for your email.

 Make it known

 Taking a break from your business will be much easier if you make it known that you are going to be out of the office for a certain amount of time.
 You can start to let your team and clients know a couple of months ahead of timeso they know what to expect.
 You can also make a note on your website contact page so that people are aware of it before contacting you too.

 Once you are officially out of the office, you can set up an email auto responder up that tells gives them the details of your break and includes helpful information.

 You probably thought about all the things that need to happen before you can take a break or to keep things running while you are gone, but it’s also good to consider prepping a few things to make your return easier too.
 There’s nothing worse than taking a break only to return to a mountian of work and instantly feel stressed again.
 This will look different for every business, but you may need to do some organization so that your return can be less stressful.

 Enjoy your time